btd1337/Stupendously-Hot-Charmander/README.md

 # Stupendously-Hot-Charmander

-This theme is based on Stupendously Hot Charmander concept developed by Roman Nguyen, available in http://bit.do/SHCC_Mockup.
+This theme is based on **Stupendously Hot Charmander concept** developed by _Roman Nguyen_, available in http://bit.do/SHCC_Mockup.

 This project is in early stage, therefore was used themes and icon-packs existing.